-As of December 31, 2022, we had \$1.1 billion in cash, cash equivalents, and marketable securities.
+As of December 31, 2023, we had \$1.2 billion in cash, cash equivalents, and marketable securities.

-We are required to make success payments to Harvard and Broad Institute based on increases in the per share fair market value of our Series A-1 Preferred Stock and Series A-2 Preferred Stock or, subsequent to our IPO, our common stock.
+We are required to make success payments to Harvard and Broad Institute based on increases in the per share fair market value of our common stock.
 The amounts due may be settled in cash or shares of our common stock, at our discretion.
-In May 2021, the first success payment measurements occurred and success payments to Harvard and Broad Institute were calculated to be \$15.0 million and \$15.0 million, respectively.
-We elected to make each payment in shares of our common stock and issued 174,825 shares to each of Harvard and Broad Institute to settle these liabilities in June 2021.
-We may additionally owe Harvard and Broad Institute success payments of up to an additional \$90.0 million each.
+We may owe Harvard and Broad Institute success payments of up to an additional \$90.0 million each.

 We have not yet commercialized any of our product candidates, and we do not expect to generate revenue from the sale of our product candidates for the foreseeable future.
-We anticipate that we may need to raise additional capital in order to continue to fund our research and development, including our planned preclinical studies and clinical trials, building, maintaining and operating a commercial-scale cGMP manufacturing facility, and new product development, as well as to fund our general operations.
+We anticipate that we may need to raise additional capital in order to continue to fund our research and development, including our planned preclinical studies and clinical trials, maintaining and operating our commercial-scale cGMP manufacturing facility, and new product development, as well as to fund our general operations.
 As necessary, we will seek to raise additional capital through various potential sources, such as equity and debt financings or through corporate collaboration and license agreements.
 We can give no assurances that we will be able to secure such additional sources of capital to support our operations, or, if such funds are available to us, that such additional financing will be sufficient to meet our needs.